,

 Lisa G. Aspinwall received her undergraduate degree from Stanford University in 1987 and her Ph.D. from UCLA in 1991.
 Her research interests include the study of self-regulation (how people plan, control, and revise their own actions) and the role of emotions and expectations in this process.

-She is a member of the National Cancer Institute's Health Cognitions Working Group, a member of the Steering Committee of the Cancer Control and Population Sciences Program at the Huntsman Cancer Institute, the recipient of a research grant from the National Science Foundation, and a winner of the 2000 Templeton Positive Psychology Prize.
+She is a member of the Cancer Control and Population Sciences Program at the Huntsman Cancer Institute, the recipient of research grants from the National Science Foundation and National Cancer Institute, and a winner of the 2000 Templeton Positive Psychology Prize.

 Primary Interests: